What is complex PTSD?

 - Feelings of emptiness or hopelessness.

-People who experience complex PTSD may be particularly likely to experience ‘emotional flashbacks’.
+People with complex PTSD may be particularly likely to experience ‘emotional flashbacks’.
 This is when you experience intense feelings you originally felt during a traumatic event or period of time.
-For example, these might include feelings of despair, fear, sadness or shame.
-You may not realise you are having a flashback, and may instead react to events you are experiencing now as if they are causing these feelings.
+These might include feelings of despair, fear, sadness or shame.
+You may not realise you're having a flashback - you could just feel like something happening right now is what's making you feel that way.

 Dissociation and CPTSD

-Chronic dissociation or hearing voices can be a common symptom experienced by people with CPTSD.
+Chronic dissociation or hearing voices can be a common symptom.
 When confronted with traumatic reminders during therapy, some people may dissociate.

 Misdiagnosis of CPTSD

-People with complex PTSD may be misdiagnosed with borderline personality disorder (BPD), also known as emotionally unstable personality disorder (EUPD).
+People with CPTSD may be misdiagnosed with borderline personality disorder (BPD), also known as emotionally unstable personality disorder (EUPD).
 Both share symptoms such as trouble controlling emotional responses, low self-worth, and suicidal thinking.
 Both can also be linked to childhood sexual abuse.

-It is possible to experience both BPD and complex post-traumatic stress disorder at the same time.
-If you’re worried that your diagnosis may not fit how you feel or what you are experiencing, discussing your worries with a mental health professional can help to ensure you find the right treatment options to help you.
+It's possible to experience both conditions at the same time.
+If you’re feeling like your diagnosis doesn’t quite match what you’re going through, talking it over with a mental health professional can help you figure out the best treatment for you.

-Complex PTSD can affect anyone, at any age, who has been through a traumatic or repeated traumatic events.
-You may be more likely to develop complex PTSD if you have lived through traumatic events such as:
+Complex PTSD can affect anyone, at any age, who has been through a traumatic event or repeated traumatic events.
+You may be more likely to develop the condition if you have lived through traumatic events such as:

 - domestic violence